 Taking a look at the top Pirelli Motorsport UK Welsh Forest Rally Championship runners now and winners last time out on Rally North Wales, Mathew Hirst & Declan Dear, kicked things off in their Mitsubishi EVO IX with the first stage win of the day in Hafren.

 Hurst who had never driven these stages before extended his early lead in SS2 Sweet Lamb, but Scott Faulkner & Gareth Parry who were also in an EVO, were only a few seconds behind him and after the next two stages were showing signs of challenging for the win.

-Whilst the battle for the Welsh lead was playing out between the EVO’s, the Mitsubishi Mirage of Graham Middleton and Steven McPhee held position for third throughout the day.
-Whilst getting to grips with the R5 machine on the loose they finished 11th overall and scored the third place points in the Welsh.
+Whilst the battle for the Welsh lead was playing out between the EVO’s, the Mitsubishi Mirage of Graham Middleton and Steven McPhee held the position for third throughout the day.
+Whilst getting to grips with the R5 machine on the loose they finished 11th overall and scored the third-place points in the Welsh.

 On the penultimate stage of the day, SS5 Maesnant, the battle for the Welsh win would start to take a number of twist and turns.
 Faulkner’s assault would fall away after picking up a puncture on their Group N EVO, dropping them down to 6th overall and handing Hirst the win? …………….or so everyone thought!

 Unbelievably on the penultimate corner of the very last stage of the rally Hirst would spin, handing the win to Faulkner by the slimmest of margins.
 This win pushes Faulkner up to third overall in the Welsh Championship standings behind joint leaders Hirst & Llewellin who are both tied at the top on 62 points.
 Faulkner and Co-Driver Parry also take the BTRDA NR4 Class win.